 This series, obviously, expands from Dick’s original novel and shows the characters not only realizing that they are on an alternate Earth, but that it might be possible to actually travel to the timeline where the US. and its allies won World War II.
-Three 10-episode seasons are available to stream on Amazon Prime now, and a fourth and final season is planned for release in 2020.
+All four seasons are available to stream now.
 The Man in the High Castle is not only one the best Amazon Prime originals, but perhaps the best original Amazon Prime TV drama series.

 3. The Expanse